moody4/blog/markdown/en/posts/finder-overview/index.md

 ## Fuzzy Search

-You don’t need to remember exact command names — the plugin understands even misspelled queries or partial words.
+You don’t need to remember exact command names — the plugin understands even misspelled or partial queries.
 For example, instead of `Expand Appearance`, you can type `exp apr`, and instead of `User Interface`, simply `ui`.

 <video controls autoplay="true" loop playsinline src="/mp4/finder-overview/vid-2.mp4" />